ryukinix/lisp-insights/README.md

 # lisp-insights
 A personal repository for annotation about learning lisp patterns.
-The actual content are answers and code covering the book [Land of Lisp](http://www.landoflisp.com) and the insights at the MIT 6.0001 Course about Structures and Interpretations.
+The actual content are answers and code covering the book [Land of Lisp](http://www.landoflisp.com) and the insights at the MIT 6.001 Course about Structures and Interpretations of Computer Programs.

 # Land of Lisp book (reading) [97/482]